4sskick/infra/README.md

 This gonna be folder specific for Infra setup using Docker:

-- nginx
+- Apache (php bundle on image)
 - PHP 7.4.2
-- Maria DB 10.4.8-bionic
-- PHPMyAdmin latest
+- MySql 8.0
-- Adminer (optional)
+- Adminer